Home / Landscaping / Landscape Design / 7 lava rock landscaping ideas to build a stunning drought-resistant yard

-Lava rock has emerged as a premier solution for creating beautiful, resilient landscapes that thrive in Colorado’s demanding environment.
+Lava rock has emerged as a premier solution for creating beautiful, resilient landscapes.
 This volcanic stone offers good durability, water conservation benefits, and fire resistance – critical advantages in our wildfire-prone region.

 What Is Lava Rock?